it13135/automata/code/README.md

 There are two folders:
 ------------------------------------------------------------
 # 2014: first version.
-This code was written for the lesson "Computation theory"
+This code was written for the lesson "Computation theory".
 Features:
   Automata descriptions are in simple text files.